A discrete model for Gell-Mann matrices: Intimations of quantum gravity

 The non-commuting of $SU(2)_G$ and $SU(2)_W$ implies that the gravitational eigenstates of particles are not compatible with the weak eigenstates.
 Gravitational eigenstates are usually called `mass' eigenstates, and weak eigenstates are `flavour' eigenstates.
 In the case of neutrinos, the incompatibility of `mass' and `flavour' eigenstates is well-known, and is the standard explanation for neutrino oscillations.
 Thus this model includes neutrino oscillations as standard (unlike the Standard Model, which had to add them in later).

 In the case of quarks, it is known that there is an incompatibility between the weak and strong eigenstates.
 It makes sense to regard the strong eigenstates as mass eigenstates, so that we again see a discrepancy between mass eigenstates and flavour eigenstates.
 In the case of electrons, no such discrepancy exists in the Standard Model, but it does in the proposed model.
 In this case, we must interpret the weak eigenstates as `inertial mass' eigenstates, since the masses are measured by electromagnetic means, and interpret the gravitational eigenstates as `(active) gravitational mass' eigenstates.
 Thus the model predicts that inertial mass and active gravitational mass are not the same concept.

 In other words, it predicts failure of the (strong form of the) Weak Equivalence Principle.
 Note however that this does \emph{not} imply the inequivalence of inertial mass and \emph{passive} gravitational mass.
 This weaker form of the Weak Equivalence Principle is called `universality of freefall', and is strongly supported by experiment, but does not contradict the proposed model.
 Unfortunately it is not always easy to tell in the literature which form of the Weak Equivalence Principle is being used in any particular context.
+The reason for this appears to be an unquestioning acceptance of Newton's Third Law, which asserts the equivalence of active and passive gravitational mass for an \emph{instantaneous} gravitational action at a distance.
+However, if it is assumed, as is reasonable, that gravity travels at a finite speed, most likely the same as the speed of light, then Newton's Third Law does not hold.